Harriet Barnes Pratt

 Harriet Barnes Pratt (November 11, 1878 – 1969) was an American philanthropist, collector of Americana, non-profit administrator and horticulturist.

 Early years

 Harriet Lycinthia Barnes was born on November 11, 1878, in Rockford, Illinois, the daughter of John and Mary Jane Barnes.

 While at Smith College she met Harold I. Pratt, who was attending Amherst College.
 They both graduated in 1900 and were married the following year.
 Her husband was the youngest son of Charles Pratt, the founder of the Pratt Institute and a founder of the Standard Oil company, now Exxon.

 Charitable work

 In 1910, she became the first president of the Junior League of Brooklyn.
-In support of national efforts during World War I, she directed YMCA sponsored servicemen's canteens in the New York metropolitan area and worked with the Women's Land Army of America supplying women farm laborers.
+In support of national efforts during World War I, she directed YMCA sponsored servicemen's canteens in the New York metropolitan area.
+She also worked with the Women's Land Army of America supplying women farm laborers and even forgave $2,600 in loans which she had extended them to shrink their financial deficit.
 During World War II, she again aided the war effort as director of the New York City Defense Recreation Committee.